pasanjaya/vFix-U/README.md

 ```

-## Development server
+## Development servers

-Run `ng serve` for a dev server.
+Run `node server` for the backend server start.
+It will connect with the Mongo Cloud Atles.
+Then in a new terminal run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding